 Vitamin K2 helps calcium to go to the right places.
 It directs calcium to go into your bones and teeth instead of your arteries.*

-While it seems like bone loss and heart disease are two totally different problems, they are related because they both depend on adequate levels of Vitamin K2.
+While it seems like bone and heart health are two totally different things, they are related because they both depend on adequate levels of Vitamin K2.

 You’ve probably heard of Vitamin K…